-- 2. a.
+- 1. Practice according to the Texas laws and regulations. - 2. a.
 Provide nursing care within the parameters of professional nursing knowledge, scope of practice, education, experience, and ethical/legal standards of care. - b.
 Evaluate care administered by the interdisciplinary health care team. - c.
 Advocate for standards of practice through professional memberships. - 3. a.
 Practice nursing in a caring, nonjudgmental, nondiscriminatory manner. - b.
-Provide culturally sensitive health care to patients and their families. - c.
-Provide holistic care that addresses the needs of diverse individuals across the lifespan. - Use performance and self- evaluation processes to improve individual nursing practice and professional growth. - b.
-Evaluate the learning needs of self, peers and others and intervene to assure quality of care. - c.
+Provides culturally sensitive health care to patients and their families. - c.
+Provide holistic care that addresses the needs of diverse individuals across the lifespan. - 4. a.
+Use performance and self-evaluation processes to improve individual nursing practice and professional growth. - b.
+Evaluate the learning needs of self, peers, and others and intervene to assure quality of care. - c.
 Apply management skills in collaboration with the interdisciplinary health care team to implement quality patient care. - 5. a.
 Assume accountability for individual nursing practice. - b.
 Promote accountability for quality nursing practice through participation on policy and procedure committees. - c.
-Implement established evidence- based clinical practice guidelines. - 6. a.
+Implement established evidence-based clinical practice guidelines. - 6. a.
 Follow established policies and procedures. - b.
 Question orders, policies, and procedures that may not be in the patient's best interest. - c.
+Use nursing judgement to anticipate and prevent patient harm, including implementing Nursing Peer Review. - 7.
+Demonstrate professional characteristics that display a commitment to nursing care and to recognizing and meeting patient needs.

-Use nursing judgment to anticipate and prevent patient harm, including invoking Safe Harbor. - Use communication techniques and management skills to maintain professional boundaries between patients and individual health care team members. - 8.
-Comply with professional appearance requirements according to organizational standards and policies. - 9.
-Collaborate with the interdisciplinary team on basic principles of quality improvement and outcome measurement. - C. Participate in activities that promote the development and practice of professional nursing.
+- 8. Use communication techniques and management skills to maintain professional boundaries between patients and individual health care team members. - 9.
+Uphold professional behavior in nursing comportment and in following organizational standards and policies. - 10.
+Collaborate with interdisciplinary team on basic principles of quality improvement and outcome measurement. - C. Participate in activities that promote the development and practice of professional nursing.

 - 1. Historical evolution of professional nursing. - 2.
-Issues and trends affecting nursing practice, the nursing profession, and health care delivery. - 3.
+Issues and trends affecting nursing practice, the using profession, and health care delivery. - 3.
 The role of professional nursing organizations, regulatory agencies, and health care organizations. - 4.
 Strategies to influence the public perception of nursing. - 5. a.
 The evolving practice roles of professional nurses and their contributions to the profession. - b.
 Types of leadership. - c.
 Political processes to promote professional nursing practice.

 - 1. Analyze the historical evolution of professional nursing and the application to current issues and trends. - 2.
 Promote collegiality among interdisciplinary health care team members. - 3. a.
 Participate in activities individually or in groups through organizations that promote a positive image of the profession of nursing. - b.
 Collaborate with nursing colleagues and health care organizations to promote the profession of nursing. - c.
 Articulate the values and roles of nursing to the public. - 4.
 Recognize roles of professional nursing organizations, regulatory agencies, and organizational committees. - 5.
-Practice within the professional nursing role and Scope of Practice. - Serve as a positive role model for students, peers, and members of the interdisciplinary health care team. - b.
+Practice within the professional nursing role and Scope of Practice.

+- 6. a.
+Serve as a positive role model for students, peers, and members of the interdisciplinary health care team. - b.
 Participate in activities that promote consumer awareness of nursing's contribution to society. - D. Demonstrate responsibility for continued competence in nursing practice, and develop insight through reflection, self-analysis, self-care, and lifelong learning.

-- 1. Texas Board of Nursing Rules for continuing competence. - 2.
-Resources, tools, and processes to assess professional learning needs. - Lifelong learning opportunities to facilitate continuing competence (e.g., certifications and educational articulation/mobility). - 4.
-Changing roles and competencies in professional nursing.
+- 1. Texas Board of Nursing rules for continuing competence. - 2.
+Resources, tools, and processes to assess professional learning needs. - 3.
+Lifelong learning opportunities to facilitate continuing competence (e.g., certifications, educational articulation/mobility, and pathways for academic progression). - 4.
+Changing roles and competencies in professional nursing. - 5.
+Research in self-care practice of nurses.